dvdmtw98/blog/Post Vault/articles/2022-08-13-docker-101-part-3-containers.md

 ![Listing Docker Containers](images/docker-container/docker-container-list-2.png)

-In the above image we can see that the MySQL container was started in detached mode and then using the exec command we have printed out the name of the current user.
+In the above image we can see that the MySQL container was started in detached mode and then using the exec command we printed out the name of the current user.

 Unlike the "container run" command even after we execute a command on the container the entry point was not overwritten and the container continued to run normally.

 The exec command can also be used to connect to the container in interactive mode by using the `-it` flag.
-The `-u` flag is used to be specify the username id of the user to run the container.
+The `-u` flag is used to specify the username id of the user to run the container.

 > **Note:** An interactive container can be converted into an detached/ daemon container using the `Ctrl + P + Q` shortcut this even works for containers that are started in interactive mode using the "start" and "run" commands.

 ### Container Statistics

-We can view all the process that are running inside the container using the "container top" command.
+We can view all the processes that are running inside the container using the "container top" command.

 ```
 docker container top <container-name>